- Why should I apply to the University of Texas Department of Astronomy?

 The Admissions Committee usually reviews applications around the end of January or beginning of February.
 Your application file must be complete in order for the Admissions Committee to consider your application.
 Once they have made a decision to admit, the Department makes a recommendation to the Graduate School via the Graduate and International Admissions Center.
 If the Graduate School application (see Part 1 above) is complete, a letter of admission will be mailed within a couple of days.
 If the Graduate School application is incomplete and the Department wishes to admit you, you will be contacted about completing your Graduate School application.
 The Astronomy Department will also send decision letters via email to all applicants notifying them of the Department's recommendation, whether positive or negative.
 These letters usually go out mid to late February.

-When should I take the GRE General Test and the GRE Physics Test?
+When should I take the GRE General Test?

 Take any GRE tests in early fall of the year before you desire to begin your studies.
 It can sometimes take up to six weeks for the official scores from GRE tests to be reported to the University.
 This should be taken into account so that you take the tests early enough for the scores to be reported before the December 15 application deadline.